kubeshop/testkube/docs/docs/testkube-pro/articles/running-parallel-tests-with-test-suite.md

 | labels                             |      | ✓          |           |
 | timeout                            |      | ✓          |           |

-Similarly to Tests and Test Suites, Test Suite Steps can also have a field of type `executionRequest` like in the example below:
+Similar to Tests and Test Suites, Test Suite Steps can also have a field of type `executionRequest` like in the example below:

 ```bash
 apiVersion: tests.testkube.io/v3